WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 We have a new release candidate, with some minor updates from RC-3 in the operating system but some big driver updates!
 This release resolves several issues with applying OTA updates via Meadow Cloud, and [summarize SDK/Tools changes]

+RC3 includes:

+* **Meadow CLI** - This release should now work on both MacOS Mx (Apple Silicon) devices as well as non Mx devices.

+* **Visual Studio Code** - Output is now colour coded between IDE and Meadow.
+IDE specific messages appear as white, while messages from Meadow appear as blue.
+Project templates have been updated.

+* **Visual Studio for Windows** - Project templates have been updated.

+* **Visual Studio for MacOS** -  Project templates have been updated.

 ## Updating to RC-3.1

 This is a full stack release requiring an OS update, new nuget packages, a new Meadow CLI and new Visual Studio extensions.